Demypg/Kinect-V2-Java-library/README.md

 //Get the event handler from the library this.EventHandler = lib.eventHandler;
-//Get the CoordinateMapper from the Kinect from the GestureLibrary if needed to calculate 3D
+//Get the CoordinateMapper from the Kinect from the GestureLibrary if needed to calculate 3D camera depth space
 //this.CoordinateMapper = lib.CoordinateMapper;
  ```